 Do think about supporting us by joining the Museum Society.
 As a member you will receive free entry during opening hours as well as other benefits.
 Learn more about membership by going to the Support Us page.

-Schools and official groups of young people are welcome to contact the Museum to arrange visits to suit their interests.
-Visits can be tailored to specific Key Stage requirements.
+Schools, official groups of young people, local societies and clubs are welcome to contact the Museum to arrange visits to suit their interests.
+School visits can be tailored to specific Key Stage requirements.
+Visits can often be arranged outside normal opening hours.
 To arrange your visit please email the Museum.

 Is photography allowed?